... or keep scrolling to find out everything you need

 However, it's worth noting that your practical test could be delayed if you haven’t already passed a theory test.
 Please note that to take a practical driving test, every learner must have first passed a theory test.

-Then you should give us a call so that we can talk with you and your driving instructor, properly analyse what went wrong and plan some more lessons.
+Then, when you're over the initial disappointment, give us a call so that we can talk through everything with you and your driving instructor, to properly analyse what went wrong, create a new plan and schedule some more lessons.

 Every learner must take and pass a theory test before he or she can take a practical driving test.